-20. The report, including the strength of the evidence, will be peer-reviewed by two Experts before it is distributed to the entire Expert Committee (paragraph 26).
+22. The report, including an evaluation of the strength of the evidence, will be peer-reviewed by two experts before it is distributed to the entire Expert Committee (paragraph 26).
 Such peer review is already practised in the Expert Committee on the Selection and Use of Essential Medicines.
 However, although vital, it has never been a component of the WHO substance review process.
-The introduction of peer review will add credibility to each report and warrant the verification that all medical and scientific content is accurate.
+The introduction of peer review will add credibility to each report and contribute to guarantee that all medical and scientific content is accurate.

-21. Paragraph 36 introduces a confidentiality clause, comparable to the confidentiality clause related to the information provided in the critical review document, with regard to the Expert Committee on Drug Dependence's deliberations and decisions.
+23. Paragraph 36 introduces a confidentiality clause, comparable to the confidentiality clause related to the information provided in the critical review document, with regard to the Expert Committee on Drug Dependence's deliberations and decisions.
 This will allow the members of that Expert Committee to provide freely their opinions and for open discussion throughout the meetings.
 It will also prevent pre-emptive or inaccurate disclosure of the Expert Committee's recommendations.

-22. Paragraph 43 introduces a solution to a previously unsolved problem.
+24. Paragraph 43 introduces a solution to a previously unsolved problem.
 In the current version of the Guidelines no guidance was given on how to decide whether a substance should be transferred from one Convention to the other.
-It is made clear that the same criteria apply as for the assessment of substances that were not previously scheduled, or that were considered for a rescheduling in another schedule within one Convention.
-(Previously the more complex Additional Guidelines were proposed to the Executive Board and subsequently rejected twice.
-See paragraph 6 above.)
+The proposed text of the revision makes it clear that the same criteria apply as for the assessment of substances that were not previously scheduled, or that were considered for a rescheduling in a different schedule within one Convention.
+(Previously the more complex Additional Guidelines were proposed to the Executive Board and subsequently rejected twice; see paragraph 7 above.)

-23. The principle of scheduling substances that are convertible into scheduled drugs, as provided in paragraph 49 of the Guidelines, under the 1961 Convention stems from the 1931 Convention for limiting the Manufacture and regulating the Distribution of Narcotic Drugs which said that "the term 'conversion' shall denote the transformation of a drug by a chemical process, with the exception of alkaloids into their salts" (Article 2, Paragraph 4).
+25. The principle of scheduling substances that are convertible into scheduled drugs, as provided in paragraph 49 of the Guidelines, under the 1961 Convention stems from the 1931 Convention for Limiting the Manufacture and Regulating the Distribution of Narcotic Drugs, which stated that "the term 'conversion' shall denote the transformation of a drug by a chemical process, with the exception of alkaloids into their salts" (Article 1, paragraph 4).
 The Health Assembly decided in resolution WHA7.7 of 14 May 1954 that "a substance will be considered (...) as 'convertible' where the ease of conversion and the yield obtained constitute a risk to public health, and that in cases where there is uncertainty as to whether a substance will fall under this definition, the substance will be considered as 'convertible' rather than as 'not convertible'."
-When the 1931 Convention was incorporated in the 1961 Convention, the Health Assembly resolution WHA7.7 (1954) was declared applicable to the latter Convention as well.1
+When the 1931 Convention was incorporated in the 1961 Convention, resolution WHA7.7 (1954) was declared applicable to the latter Convention as well.1

-24. Paragraphs 60, and 62 to 64, divided over various chapters, deal with the publication of documents and the communication of recommendations.
+26. Paragraphs 60, and 62 to 64, divided over various chapters, deal with the publication of documents and the communication of recommendations.
 The different roles of the Expert Committee and the Director-General are clarified.
-Furthermore, the Guidelines encourage use of the Internet and the authors of reports used in the evaluation process will be acknowledged.
+Furthermore, the Guidelines encourage use of the Internet.
+The authors of reports used in the evaluation process will be acknowledged.
 The new procedures will contribute to a more transparent assessment process.